Graduate Degrees in Education

-The master of arts degree is available, comprising one academic year or more of graduate work beyond the bachelor’s degree.
+The master of arts degree requires one academic year or more of graduate work beyond the bachelor’s degree.

 The master’s degree must be completed within four years of initial enrollment.
 The MA plan II (nonthesis) degree requires a minimum of 30 semester hours.
 See the Graduate School section for discussion of plan I and plan II.
 Students may transfer no more than 9 semester hours of work taken at another institution or as a nondegree student at CU-Boulder.